liamzdenek/affirm-application/memory-bank/activeContext.md

 21. Fixed date comparison logic in analytics endpoint to properly filter S3 objects
 22. Updated frontend configuration to use environment variables for API base URL
 23. Simplified frontend deployment in CDK stack to avoid bundling issues
+24. Enhanced metrics to include counts for payment plans and products
+25. Added Recent Orders section to the Dashboard
+26. Created a script to generate simulated order history data

 ## Recent Debugging and Fixes